zu2/chibicc-6800-v1/README.md

 - **Return values:** Struct/union return values pass their address as an implicit first argument in a register. all other normal arguments are passed on the stack.
 - **Limitations:** Handling of large local variable areas (>255 bytes) is poorly tested and coded.

-The basic float library is written in assembler.
+IEEE 754 32-bit floating-point arithmetic code is written in assembler, which is faster and also smaller in size compared to code written in C

-32bit float can handle subnormal, NaN and Inf values.
+It can handle subnormal, NaN and Inf values.
 It passes basic testing but is not well tested for precision.

 The compiler passes basic tests, but there are still many issues remaining.